-- Choose from a half day or full day photographic tour of Washington DC
+- Half-day or full-day photographic tour of Washington DC

 - Explore the monuments and memorials on foot